baasbox/docs/source/index.md

 `PUT /document/:collection/:ID`

 Updates the document with the ID provided in the specified collection.
-Only the owner of the document (besides the admin and backoffice users), can call this API.
+Only the owner of the document (besides backoffice users), can call this API.

 Parameter | Description
 --------- | -----------